svanderburg/php-sblayout/README.md

 -----------------------------------
 Instead of using the path components in a URL to address sub pages, we may also want to use path components as parameters instead.
-To use path components as parameters, we can use objects that are instance of `DynamicContentPage`:
+To use path components as parameters, we can use objects that are instances of `DynamicContentPage`:

 ```php
 require_once("layout/model/page/DynamicContentPage.class.php");